QubitPi/management-blogs/docs/_posts/2022-10-09-enterprise-security.md

 #### Protocols and Layers

-There are a large number of protocols involved in any action you take when you access the Internet or a PC in your local network.
-Your **Network Interface Card (NIC)** will communicate with a hub, a switch, or a router.
-Your application will communicate with its partner on a server on another PC, and many more protocol-based communication procedures are necessary to exchange data.
+There are a large number of protocols involved in any action we take when we access the Internet or a PC in our local network.
+Our **Network Interface Card (NIC)** will communicate with a hub, a switch, or a router.
+Our application will communicate with its partner on a server on another PC, and many more protocol-based communication procedures are necessary to exchange data.